jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 ![ed latimore quotes forgiveness &quot;not your fault bad things happened&quot;](/assets/images/posts/notyourfaultbadthingshappen-png.png){: width="2160" height="2160"}

-> It's not your fault if you were robbed, raped, or victimized.
+> It’s not your fault if you were robbed, raped, or victimized.
 >
 > Bad things will happen to you simply because you exist in the universe with other humans whose desire exceeds their moral character.
 >
-> Sometimes–by birth even–we're just in the wrong place at the wrong time.
+> Sometimes–by birth even–we’re just in the wrong place at the wrong time.

 ---

 ![ed latimore forgiveness quotes &quot;reliving the past doesn't fix it&quot;](/assets/images/posts/relivingthepastdoesntfixit.png){: width="2160" height="2160"}

-> No matter how many times you relive the past… Or how bad you feel about it… You can't change it.
+> No matter how many times you relive the past… Or how bad you feel about it… You can’t change it.
 >
 > Learn to forgive others, the world, and yourself.
 >